IKIM-Essen/WIN-KID/README.md

   `python mic_interpreter.py directory/input/files directory/output/files/`
 - Can handle single and multiple Input files and can handle multiple organisms in one file
 - Antibiotics from a vitek file that can not be matched to an EUCAST antibiotic are skipped and logged via print
+- Antibiotics with missing EUCAST Values (e.g.: '"S <=": "-",') are removed from the interpreted table
 - For a match, the name of the VITEK antibiotic must be found in full in the EUCAST table
 - If several values are found, the one with the highest similarity score is used.
 If two values have the same similarity, any one is used.
 - If the selected value falls below a certain similarity score, it is also discarded and logged via print.